heritage-happenings/heritage-happenings.github.io/residents-council/minutes/2023/2023-02-24-hotm-residents-council-meeting-notes.md

 Jon: In the budget review, revenue decreased mostly in the skilled nursing facility.
 We really only have the first quarter in the budget.
 Expenses decreased and full time employees (FTEs) will reduce.
 The servers are transferring over to Morrison.And they will no longer be our employees and that's a big savings for us.

 We are projecting an operating loss at 5.6 million.Budget is 2.4 million..So the monthly increase for all contracts is 6.5%.
-The staff increase is in a range bewteen 0 and 5%.
+The staff increase is in a range between 0 and 5%.
 You've just given a cost of living increase at 3%.
 We are still in discussion about a whole merit type program for staff.

 Martha Torres: What about the elevators In the Francisco flats.